 In this paper we describe some specific core applications built in the Web service framework that can be used to build Problem Solving Environments out of reusable parts.
-We then address two important information requirements of these services: application metadata and version negotiation.
+We then address very important information requirements of these services: application metadata.
 Application metadata forms the basis for Application Web Service toolkits, which allow new scientific applications to be built out of core services.
-Version negotiation is a prototypical approach for solving the problems of service compatibility.

-2. Web Service-Based Computing Portal Architecture
+Web Service-Based Computing Portal Architecture

 Most computing portals are based on a three-tired architecture and thus have a classic stove-pipe problem in aspects of services.
 In order to integrate distributed services, the computing services should be designed for the interoperability and reusability.
-For addressing these challenges, we present a Web service based computing portal architecture around Web services model which have emerged as a popular standards-based, and service-oriented framework for accessing networkenabled applications.
+For addressing these challenges, we present a Web service based computing portal architecture around Web services model which have emerged as a popular standards-based, and service-oriented framework for accessing network-enabled applications.
 Web services have an XML-based, distributed computing paradigm to address the heterogeneous distributed computing services.
 It defines a technique for describing a service component, accessing a service, and discovering a service.